poojaruhal/poojaruhal.github.io/_teaching/project-code-smells-writing-comments.md

 Code smells indicate the complexity of code and various design issues that code can have.

 ## Aim
-We aim to find similar code smells that can play a role in comment writing.
+We aim to find the impact of various code smells that can play a role in writing comments.

 ## Steps:
 - Identify the smells that can play a role in the tendency of writing or not writing comments.
 The smells can be identified by conducting a brief literature review.